lab1092/blender-manual_ja/manual/lighting/lights/lights_in_other_contexts.rst

    Light Group options for Render Layers

-There's a similar control located in the :guilabel:`Layer panel` of the context :doc:`Render Layers </render/post_process/layers>`.
-If a light group name is selected in this :guilabel:`Light` field, the scene will be lit exclusively by lamps in the specified group.
+There's a similar control located in the *Layer panel* of the context :doc:`Render Layers </render/post_process/layers>`.
+If a light group name is selected in this *Light* field, the scene will be lit exclusively by lamps in the specified group.

 See Also